shlienlab/raccoon/docs/update.rst

 This tool will first project the new samples on the old hierarchy, identify their closest matching classes with k-NN and re-evaluate their clustering score including the new data.
-Recursively, if the score degrades beyond the given :code:`tolerance` the clusters and those along the subsequent branch will be rebuild from scratch, but including the new data.
+Iteratively, if the score degrades beyond the given :code:`tolerance` the clusters and those along the subsequent branch will be rebuild from scratch, but including the new data.
 The new classes are marked with a 'u' suffix to the original name at the point of rebuilding.
 A second flag, :code:`probcut`, defines a probability cutoff when assigning the best matching